 Fresh papaya is usually eaten raw or added to desserts, salads or hot dishes, but you can freeze the sweet, juicy tropical fruit without significant loss of flavor or quality.
-Available year-round in supermarkets, papaya is at its best when it feels slightly soft to the touch and displays a rich, yellow-orange color and a fruity aroma.
 Freeze papaya on a baking sheet first to keep the pieces separate and prevent them from freezing in a block.
 Use the papaya for snacking, or stir it into smoothies or yogurt.

 Rinse the papaya, then remove the skin with a paring knife or vegetable peeler, peeling from the wide end to the narrow end.
 Scoop out the seeds with a spoon.

 Cut the papaya in wedges, slices or chunks.
 Place the pieces on a baking sheet and put the baking sheet in the freezer.

 Remove the baking sheet from the freezer as soon as the papaya freezes solid.
 Transfer the frozen papaya to airtight freezer containers or resealable plastic bags.
 Label the container; then return the fruit to the freezer immediately.